bash-my-aws/bash-my-aws/CONVENTIONS.md

 ### Input Handling
 - Use `skim-stdin` (a custom function) to handle both piped input and arguments.
+- Allow functions to accept input from both command-line arguments and piped input.

+### Function Structure
+- Start with input validation and error handling.
+- Use local variables to store intermediate results.
+- Prefer using AWS CLI with appropriate filters and queries over post-processing with grep/awk when possible.

-## AWS Resource Naming
+## AWS Resource Conventions
-- Use the format `resource-type-action` for function names that interact with specific AWS resources (e.g., `vpc-igw`, `vpc-nat-gateways`).

-## Output Conventions
-- For listing functions, output should typically include resource IDs and names.
+### Resource Listing
+- Functions that list resources should follow a consistent output format.
+- Include relevant identifiers (e.g., VPC ID, Subnet ID) in the output.
-- Include 'NO_NAME' for resources without a Name tag.
+- Include resource names when available, use 'NO_NAME' for unnamed resources.

+### Resource Manipulation
+- Functions that modify resources should include safety checks.
+- For destructive actions, include comments or echo statements explaining the process.

 ## Security Considerations
 - Be cautious with functions that perform destructive actions (e.g., `vpc-default-delete`).
 - Include safety checks before performing destructive actions.
+- When dealing with sensitive information, use appropriate AWS CLI options to handle credentials securely.

+## Utility Functions
+- Create and use utility functions for common operations (e.g., `__bma_read_filters`, `__bma_usage`).
+- Prefix internal utility functions with double underscores (e.g., `__bma_error`).

+## Documentation
+- Include a brief description of each function's purpose in comments.
+- For complex functions or those with multiple options, include usage examples in the comments.

+## Consistency
+- Maintain consistent indentation (prefer 2 spaces).
+- Use consistent naming conventions across all functions.

-These conventions are derived from the observed patterns in the lib/vpc-functions file.
+These conventions are derived from the observed patterns in the project files.
 They should be followed when contributing new functions or modifying existing ones to maintain consistency across the project.